Multi-Agent Reinforcement Learning with Action Masking for UAV-enabled Mobile Communications: Proposed Solution

 \subsubsection{Conventional and Deep Q-Learning}

 DQN is a value-based, model-free reinforcement learning algorithm.
 The agent chooses from a number of actions in a dynamic environment such that it maximizes its long-term reward.
 The action value, also known as Q-value, indicates the cumulative discounted reward for each action ($A$).
 During each time slot, the agent observes a state ($S$) and has to choose actions from the action space.
 In our scenario, state is defined by the UAV fleet positions and channel state information (CSI) of users.
 The reward ($R$) denotes the quality of action taken by a UAV and is dictated by two things: the sum rate of users served by that UAV, and whether all users meet a pre-defined QoS criteria.
 A table is introduced in Q-learning algorithm which contains Q-values of all actions for each state.
 The agents can then choose actions with the maximum Q-value in a given state.
 However, complex systems with large states and actions spaces require huge memory to constantly update and store the Q-table.
 Therefore, for such cases, it was proposed that Q-table is replaced by a deep NN \cite{mnih2015human}, which estimates the Q-value of each action.
 This enables the agent to update the NN through training, and choose actions as per the Q-value estimated by the DQN.
+DQN can also mitigate the Q-learning algorithm's generality issue by predicting Q-values even for unseen states through its neural network~\cite{iosifidis2022deep}.

 During each time step, the agent observes the current state $S$, then selects an action $A$ as per the action policy.
 The action, comprising of a set of flight maneuvers and power allocation policy for users, changes the environment and, therefore, the state from $S$ to $S'$ following a Markov Process \cite{9044134}. $S$, $A$, $R$ and $S'$ are saved by the agent as an experience from that time step to train the NN.
 The DQN always chooses action with maximum Q value to maximize the long-term reward.
 The Q-value is calculated through the action-value function, described by the Bellman equation {}where $\alpha$ ($0 \leq \alpha \leq 1$) denotes the learning rate and $\beta$ ($0 \leq \beta \leq 1$) represents the discount factor.